kensho-technologies/graphql-compiler/docs/source/index.rst

 There are a couple of things to notice about queries:

-- All queries start with a vertex, (e.g. :code:`Animal`), and expand to other vertices using vertex fields.
+- All queries start with a vertex type, (e.g. :code:`Animal`), and expand to other vertex types using vertex fields.
 - **Directives** specify the semantics of a query. :code:`@output` indicates the properties whose values should be returned. :code:`@filter` specifies a filter operation.